 Some common oral or injection treatments for skin conditions include:

 - Antibiotics: Oral antibiotics are used to treat many skin conditions.
-Common antibiotics include erythromycin, tetracycline, and dicloxacillin.
+Common antibiotics include dicloxacillin, erythromycin, and tetracycline.

-- Antifungal agents: Oral antifungal drugs include ketoconazole and fluconazole.
+- Antifungal agents: Oral antifungal drugs include fluconazole anditraconazole.
 These drugs can be used to treat more severe fungal infections.
 Terbinafine is an oral antifungal medicine that may be used to treat fungal infections of the nails.

-- Antiviral agents: Common antiviral agents include valacyclovir, acyclovir, and famciclovir.
+- Antiviral agents: Common antiviral agents include acyclovir (Zovirax), famciclovir (Famvir), and valacyclovir (Valtrex).
 Antiviral treatments are used for skin conditions including those related to herpes and shingles.

 - Corticosteroids: These medications, including prednisone, can be helpful in treating skin conditions linked to autoimmune diseases including vasculitis and inflammatory diseases such as eczema.
 Dermatologists prefer topical steroids to avoid side effects; however, short-term use of prednisone is sometimes necessary.

 - Biologics: These new therapies are the latest methods being utilized to treat psoriasis and other conditions.
-Examples of biologics include adalimumab (Humira), etanercept (Enbrel), inflixirnab (Remicade), and secukinumab (Cosentyx), and ustekinumab (Stelara).
+Examples of biologics include adalimumab (Humira), adalimumab-atto (Amjevita), a biosimilar to Humira, etanercept (Enbrel), etanercept-szzs (Erelzi), a biosimilar to Enbrel, inflixirnab (Remicade), ixekizumab (Talz), and secukinumab (Cosentyx), and ustekinumab (Stelara).

 - Enzyme inhibitors: Enzyme inhibitors such as apremilast (Otezla) shuts down an enzyme in the immune system to fight inflammation.